8:50 AM - 3:10 PM

 - Intervention program for reading support

-- Implementation of home reading program as mandated by the board
+- Implementation of home reading program

-- Literacy program for Kindergarten
+- Literacy program support for Kindergarten and grade 1 through the Reading Specialist

 - Focus on Importance of Physical activity and a healthy lifestyle